 The rules contained in Robert’s Rules of Order Newly Revised shall govern this Club in all cases in which they are applicable and are not inconsistent with the By-Laws.

 The Board may recommend updating, altering, amending or repealing the by-laws, but such action shall be taken only at a scheduled meeting of the Board of Directors when the agenda is shared with the Board membership beforehand.
 Any changes, once approved by the Board, must be shared with the Club membership at least two weeks before any vote can be taken.
 Changes must be approved by a majority of those members voting through email or at a subsequent Club meeting when votes are taken.

 ARTICLE XIII – EFFECTIVE DATE

-These By-Laws, when approved, shall become effective October 31, 2008.
-These By-Laws shall be reviewed every five years and revised if necessary, unless the Garden Club Federation updates necessitate interim revisions.
+These By-Laws, when approved, shall become effective November 30, 2016.
+These By-Laws shall be reviewed as required and revised as necessary, unless the Garden Club Federation updates necessitate changes.